 Innovation - What's 'new' about the project?

-This project is based on attitude survey research on the relationship between experiences of racist discrimination, social marginalisation, and the development of attitudes towards violent radicalisation in an effort to identify pathways to Muslim youth violent radicalisation.
-The study addresses some of the current gaps with respect to the interconnected themes of:
+This project was based on attitude survey research on the relationship between experiences of racist discrimination, social marginalisation, and the development of attitudes towards violent radicalisation in an effort to identify pathways to Muslim youth violent radicalisation.
+The study addressed some of the current gaps with respect to the interconnected themes of:

 - marginalisation, social exclusion and alienation;